unlaunch/documentation/_docs/getting-started.md

 **To clean up your flag:**

-1. In the right sidebar, click on **Feature Flags.
+1. In the right sidebar, click on **Feature Flags**.
 In the list of instances, select the feature flag you created for this tutorial.
 2. Click on the **Setting** tab.
 3. Click on **Archive**.
 4. Choose **Yes** when prompted for confirmation.